TAO71-AI/I4.0/README.md

     SWAP: 32GB.
     OS: Ubuntu Server.
 ```
-If your computer doesn't have the requirements, you can buy a TAO I4.0 API key and use our server.
+If your computer doesn't have the requirements, you can buy a TAO71 I4.0 API key and use our server.